cs1302uga/cs1302-hw-savable/README.md

    Your code should create 3 new textfiles with a `textbook` prefix ending with `.txt`.
    **NOTE:** you cannot create any new methods to accomplish this.
 You can, however, modify the input parameters to the existing methods.

+1. Add your own class.
+It can be a simple class with as few as two instance variables.
+Have this class implement the `Savable` interface.
+   If done properly, your new class will work with the `writeAll
 <hr/>

 ![CP](https://img.shields.io/badge/Just%20Finished%20Checkpoint-3-success?style=for-the-badge)